othema/bereal-python/README.md

 ```

 #### Login through saved ID's
-You would use this method if you have already logged in the user and you don't want to send another verification code
+You would use this method if you have already logged in the user and you don't want to send another verification code.
 ```python
 from bereal import BeReal